Agricultural Technology

 Irrigation system design fundamentals covering micro, sprinkler, surface, and sub-surface applications.
 Topics include on-farm systems, piping, and discharge as well as system efficiency and cost.
 AutoCAD and other common design software will be introduced and utilized.

-AGTC 220 Irrigation Wells and Pumps 3 unit(s)
+AGTC 220 Irrigation Pumps 3 unit(s)

 Hours: 3 Lecture/Discussion Hours: